2

 Job Description

 We offer a merit-based work-from-home program based on job responsibilities.
-After initial training in-person, this specific role could have the flexibility to work from home up to 3 days per week.
+After initial training in-person, you could have the flexibility of work-from-home time as defined by the leadership team.

-Auto-Owners Insurance, a top-rated insurance carrier, is seeking a motivated entry level Underwriting professional to join our team.
+Auto-Owners Insurance, a top-rated insurance carrier, is seeking a motivated entry-level Underwriting professional to join our team.
 The position requires the person to:

 Desired Skills & Experience